 Jazz Legend Dies at 84

-Venerated jazz musician and composer Roy Ayers, often referred to as the “Godfather of Neo-Soul,” passed away in New York City, New York on March 4, 2025, following a lengthy illness.
+Venerated jazz musician and composer Roy Ayers, often called the “Godfather of Neo-Soul,” passed away in New York City on March 4, 2025, following a lengthy illness.
 He was 84 years of age.

 A statement from Ayers’ family was shared on his Facebook page, confirming his death and noting that he led a “beautiful 84 years.”
 The statement also mentioned plans for a memorial celebration, with details forthcoming.